 4. Journal your day to day activities, use the: Mood Tracker, Food Tracker & Activity Tracking fields and Symptoms

 4. Monitor Results and Reflect on them and Print them as part of easier patient-clinician communication

 Mental Health Tracker for All

-As mental wellness issue cost the US $2.5 trillion a year, chances are you or someone you know may be experiencing the effects of a mental disorder [reference].
-Self-tracking is known to promote mental wellness and recent studies indicate that tracking metrics like activity, your mood, and symptom-related data leads to better outcomes.
+As mental wellness issues cost the US $2.5 trillion a year, chances are you or someone you know may be experiencing the effects of a mental disorder (R).
+Self-tracking is known to promote mental wellness and recent studies indicate that tracking metrics like activity, mood, and symptom-related data leads to better outcomes.